AidanYip/password-generator/README.md

 # password-generator
-It is a password generator
+A python file that generates a random password